Josef Hartinger: Postwar and later life

 In 1946 files of the missing indictment were discovered by the US Army in the Bavarian Justice Ministry and were used in evidence in the trials of senior Nazis at the Nürnberg tribunal of 1947.
 Flamm's thoroughly gathered and documented evidence within Hartinger's indictment ensured it achieved convictions of senior Nazis such as Oswald Pohl.
 Wintersberger's complicit behaviour is documented in his own evidence to the Pohl Trial.

-Although the three accused parties named in Hartinger's original indictment were already dead, the indictment also mentioned "persons unknown" who may have acted on their behalf and one of their most brutal underlings, Hans Steinbrenner was still alive.
+Although the three accused parties named in Hartinger's original indictment were already dead, the indictment also mentioned "persons unknown" who might have acted on their behalf and one of their most brutal underlings, Hans Steinbrenner was still alive.
 On the basis of Hartinger's original indictment, Steinbrenner was charged with the murder of Louis Schloss and (with new evidence from several former Dachau prisoners) the murders of Wilhelm Aron and Karl Lehrburger.
 At Steinbrenner's trial in 1952, the jury reached the following verdicts: Murder of Schloss: not guilty, Grievous Assault of Schloss: guilty (sentence 2 years), Murder of Lehrburger guilty but under duress from his commanding officer (sentence 10 years), Murder of Aron: Guilty (sentence life imprisonment).

 From his cell in Landsberg prison in 1962 Steinbrenner typed an 8-page confessional letter, which he sent via the prison authorities to Hartinger.

 He told Hartinger that he himself would have been killed in 1933 had he not been known by so many powerful dignitaries.

 In May 1963 Steinbrenner was transferred from the prison at Landsberg am Lech to a nursing home in Berchtesgaden, where he later hanged himself.

 The Allies' initial plans for the Denazification of Germany in 1945 were diluted when faced with the practicalities of creating a functioning German state.

 Unlike Wintersberger, Hartinger had not joined the Nazi party before the war but by 1945 over 90% of lawyers and all judges were party members.

 The practicality of running the judicial system won out over the principle of Denazification, especially when it was entrusted to new German state.
 So in the post-war German legal system and in the Bavarian State Cabinet, Hartinger still had to deal with many personalities who had been enthusiastic Nazis and others who had conformed with the regime.